 The use of diverse learning resources can also contribute to the effectiveness of Arabic language teaching.
 Learning from up-to-date references, whether in the form of books or digital resources, is a primary foundation for enhancing students' understanding of the studied Arabic language.
 This indirectly assists teachers in improving their teaching skills.
-Abdullah (2019) and Al-Ghamidi (2020) emphasize the use of various learning resources in Arabic language teaching.
+Abdullah (2019) and Al-Ghamidi (2020) emphasise the use of various learning resources in Arabic language teaching.
 They demonstrate how textbooks, audiovisual materials, social media, and additional reading materials can help enhance the effectiveness of Arabic language teaching.
 Abdullah (2019) believes in the importance of selecting relevant reading materials in Arabic language teaching.
 He states that selecting reading materials that align with the interests and ability levels of students can help improve the effectiveness of teaching.
 Additionally, the use of diverse resources among students and teachers can produce a highly knowledgeable and skilled generation (Nasir & Yunus, 2017), as affirmed by Hashim et al. (2016) and Lubis et al. (2017).

 Other factors that positively affect Arabic language teaching among teachers include psychological factors involving their tendencies, motivation, and interest in the teaching profession, in addition to their knowledge and teaching skills.
-The psychology of Arabic language teachers plays a significant role in the effectiveness of their teaching.
-According to Syifaâ (2008), humanistic psychology and its application in education.
+The psychology of Arabic language teachers plays a significant role in the effectiveness of their teaching according to Syifaâ (2008), humanistic psychology and its application in education.
 Teacher psychology includes elements such as motivation, attitudes towards teaching, belief in teaching ability, and willingness to communicate with students.
-According to him, teachers with positive psychology are more open to trying innovative teaching methods and are better able to interact with students effectively.
+According to him, teachers with positive psychology are more open to trying innovative teaching methods and are able to interact with students effectively.
 Furthermore, according to Madjid (2016), highly motivated teachers are more likely to make efforts to improve their teaching skills in Arabic language teaching, for instance, through research and continuous learning.
 All of these factors directly influence how Arabic language knowledge and skills are conveyed to students and, ultimately, affect the effectiveness of their teaching.

 In conclusion, there are various factors that influence the effectiveness of Arabic language teaching.
 Firstly, teacher qualifications and competence play a crucial role.
 Qualified teachers who understand effective teaching methods can influence student success.
 Additionally, effective teaching methods, such as active interaction and repetitive exercises, can strengthen understanding of the Arabic language.
 A supportive learning environment, including facilities and relevant teaching materials, also contributes to teaching success.
 The use of technology, such as Arabic language learning software and smartphone applications, can enrich the learning experience.
 Active student involvement, the use of diverse learning resources, and teacher psychology also play a significant role in improving the effectiveness of Arabic language teaching.
 However, having qualified teachers alone is not enough to enhance teaching effectiveness.
 The use of effective teaching methods is also required.
 Factors such as the learning environment, technology usage, student engagement, and the use of diverse learning resources also need attention.
 Lastly, teacher psychology also plays a crucial role in the effectiveness of Arabic language teaching, including motivation, attitudes towards teaching, and willingness to communicate with students.
 All of these factors work together to create an effective learning environment and enhance students' Arabic language skills.

-METHODOLOGY OF Research
+Research Methodology